-Did you know that 90 days—or 45 or even 30—can make a lifetime of difference?
-They can.
-If you improve one thing a day, you’ll be hundreds of times better by the end of the year.
+Did you know that 90 days—or 45, or even 30—can make a lifetime of difference?

 A blitz is a period of intense, focused effort designed to compress time frames and accelerate progress toward a goal.

 Picture it as a race, a ten-minute sprint, like the first stage at the beginning of a marathon to help you get started, and get up to full speed as quickly and smoothly as possible.

 If you’re just getting started on a new goal or if you’re feeling stuck and not making much progress, it’s time for a blitz in your life.